andrewoma/kotlin-script/README.md

 Otherwise, download the `kotlin` script to any location in your `PATH`.

 If you're looking for `kotlinc-jvm`, the continuous integration builds of the Kotlin compiler are available at JetBrains' [TeamCity CI server](http://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview).
-Log in as a guest and download the `kotlin-compiler-xxx.zip` artifact from the latest successful master build in the "Compiler and Plugin" section.
+Log in as a guest and download the latest `pushedToMaven` `kotlin-compiler-xxx.zip` artifact in the "Compiler and Plugin" section.

+The following [link](https://teamcity.jetbrains.com/viewType.html?buildTypeId=bt345&tab=buildTypeHistoryList&branch_Kotlin=__all_branches__) works at the time of writing.

 Features
 --------